 Anyone, new to advanced, should pay careful attention to the next few sections.

-Dispatches are how we command the bot to do something.
+Actions are how we command the bot to do something.
 This can be anything from reloading the bot's gun to booting a player (assuming the bot is the game host).

 Hooks are how we listen to events in the game.
 This can be anything from when a player joins the game to when a RPEGG rocket hits something.